 - Inclusive 2 to 7 additional days stay at our private recovery center.

 - All food, lodging, transportation, and companionship.

-If safety and effectiveness is your priority, Waismann Method® is the best Rapid Detox Center you will find.
+If safety and effectiveness are your priority, Waismann Method® is the best Rapid Detox Center you will find.
 Waismann Method® is available only in Southern California.